 2. Created Content

-Create the content your Fans want to read.
+Create the content your audience wants to read.
 Ask yourself these five questions before starting any content strategy:

 - What are they interested in?